/user/kayd @ devops :~$ cat about.md

 Cloud architecture, infrastructure automation, and CI/CD.
 In practice that means:

-• Go — small operational tools that replaced bash scripts when they crossed the “needs tests and arguments” threshold.
-A task runner, a session manager, a config tool.
+• Go — small operational tools that replace bash scripts once they cross the “needs tests and arguments” threshold.
+A task runner, a tmux session manager, a from-scratch container engine.

 Why I write here